pauljickling/notes/terminal/basics.md

 `ctrl + u` clear line

+`!!` execute previous command.
+Useful for example, if you lack privileges, and need to escalate with sudo you can simply type `sudo !!`

 `dmesg` review messages stored in the ring buffer.
 Useful for understanding processes that are failing without clear stderr messages, among other things.

 `pbcopy` copies standard input to the pasteboard.
 For example, `cat foo.txt | pbcopy` would copy the contents of the foo.txt file to the pasteboard.